coincharge-io/CoinchargeBTCPayShopware/README.md

 Accept Bitcoin and Lightning payments in your self-managed Shopware 6 online store.

-All you need is your own BTCPay server or an account with a BTCPay server that can be shared.
+All you need is your own BTCPay Server or an account with a BTCPay Server that can be shared.

-Coincharge's Bitcoin extension allows you to connect to this BTCPay server quickly and easily.
+Coincharge's Bitcoin extension allows you to connect to this BTCPay Server quickly and easily.

 # What does Coincharge offer?
-Coincharge provides the extension to allow Shopware Bitcoin payments to be processed through the BTCPay server.
+Coincharge provides the extension to allow Shopware Bitcoin payments to be processed through the BTCPay Server.

-The Shopware Bitcoin extension for the BTCPay server is provided by Coincharge free of charge.
+The Shopware Bitcoin extension for the BTCPay Server is provided by Coincharge free of charge.

-On request, Coincharge integrates the Bitcoin extension into your online store, connects the online store to a BTCPay server and sets up a BTCPay server for you if required.
+On request, Coincharge integrates the Bitcoin extension into your online store, connects the online store to a BTCPay Server and sets up a BTCPay Server for you if required.